TheXTech/TheXTech/.github/ISSUE_TEMPLATE/bug_report.md

 **Recording**

-Add a link to a Recording here.
+Embed or add a link to a Recording here.
 If it's an in-game issue, you can use TheXTech's built-in GIF Recorder (Press F11 or F10 on macOS).
 If it's a crash, use a Screen Capture program such as OBS or vokoscreen.

 **Vanilla Recording**